stargalax/webscrapping/README.md

  2. Open your web browser and go to the local server address (typically `http://127.0.0.1:5000`).

+ or click the link in the desc, it will take you to the website! ^_^
 ## Usage

  1. Enter the URL of the webpage you want to scrape in the input field.